27 Items People Have Splurged on to Help Them Manage Their Chronic Illness

 “Bluetooth noise-canceling headphones,” recommended Heather White.
 “It makes watching movies during my infusions and hospitalizations much easier.”

-Buy the Sony noise-canceling headphones above for $199.99 from Best Buy.
+Buy the Sony noise-canceling headphones above for $198 from Amazon.

 Massage is said to have a number of health benefits, both physical and mental.
 Many people find that massage helps reduce stress, improve circulation, reduce fatigue, reduce muscle pain and tension and reduce anxiety and depression.
 It may be especially beneficial for people with fibromyalgia, headaches/migraine, myofascial pain syndrome, soft tissue injuries and temporomandibular joint pain (TMJ).
 Though massage is sometimes seen as a luxury or a “day at the spa,” many find it is worth the cost as it relieves some of their pain and symptoms.